Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Grenade Gun (TR4)

 Lara cannot throw grenades.
 She must use the grenade launcher, which hurls a grenade up to about 8-10 squares of scenery ahead.
 If it hits something before that, it will explode on impact.
 Auto-aims but not too well.
 Best saved for bigger, tougher enemies in the higher levels.
 Also useful on petrified guards in TR2 before they awaken.
-(See the Floating Island level walkthrough.)
+(See the Useful Bugs page.)

 In TR4, the grenade gun can be used with three different types of ammo: normal, super (big boom) and flash (blinding).
 (See TR4 Controls.)